philippmoritzer/bd-ml-project/README.md

 # Introduction
 Big Data, IoT, and analytics, and as a result, new methods of storing this fluid data have emerged.
 Almost all streaming data, particularly IoT data, but also real-time analytics and server and application monitoring, has a time stamp and thus is time series data.
 This project will go on to demonstrate the differences between traditional databases and NoSQL (time series) databases, why they are used, and how to build a project on top of them.
-The completed project stores, visualizes, and analyzes data using InfluxDB2, Python, and Grafana using time-stamped CSV data containing bird migration data as a time analytics approach.
+The completed project stores, visualizes, and classifies data using InfluxDB2, Python, and Grafana using time-stamped CSV data containing bird migration data as a time analytics approach.

 # Fundamentals
 ## NoSQL basics